sils-webinfo/accelerando/Readme.md

     list of all cycles with a given characteristic a single song cycle

-## PUT vs. POST (how URIs are assigned to resources, which create/update forms are located in which resources)
+## PUT vs. POST
+(how URIs are assigned to resources, which create/update forms are located in which resources)
+    After some debate, we decided that given the complexity of uniform titles for musical compositions, it would not be worth it to use the uniform title in the URIs.
+Since no other good way of assigning meaningful URIs would be determined, we decided to use POST for creating both cycles and pieces.
+PUT is only used for updating pages.

 ## Extending schema.org